nathanbraun/nathanbraun-com/content/index.md

 - [Quotes](quotes)

 ## Get in touch!
-Feel free to get in touch!

 My email is [nate@nathanbraun.com](mailto:nate@nathanbraun.com).

-I'm also happy to meet in person in the Milwaukee area.
+If you're in the Milwaukee area, get in touch and we get meet up in person.